Learn a Language by Reading Books: 5 Key Strategies

 They forget that, for all intents and purposes, they’re really just like kids in the language that they’re trying to learn!

-In addition to reading the easy ones first, try reading books that are written in dual language, where the translations are written immediately below the sentence you’re reading.
-This one-to-one sentence correspondence will save you from reaching for the nearest dictionary to locate the meaning of a word.
+In addition to reading the easy books first, try reading books that are written in a bilingual format, where the translations are written immediately below the sentence you’re reading.
+This one-to-one sentence correspondence will save you from reaching for the nearest dictionary to locate the meaning of a word every time.
 As a result, you’ll have a smoother reading experience.

 You’ll also be able to notice how the grammar rules of your target language compare with your own thanks to this layout.
 You’ll be able to take advantage of the similarities and be aware of the differences.
-You might, for example, notice that the language you’re studying predominantly mentions the subject ahead of the verb (e.g. The dog is sleeping.) — just like in English.
+You might, for example, notice that the language you’re studying predominantly mentions the subject ahead of the verb (for example: The dog is sleeping) — just like in English.

 This is about quantity.

-Now I know that there are some types of personalities who’ll be having a difficult time with this.
-They don’t wanna move ahead without first understanding every word, every phrase and every sentence on the page.
+Now I know that there are some people who’ll have a hard time with this—the kind of person that doesn’t want to move ahead without first understanding every word, every phrase and every sentence on the page.
 Otherwise, they’ll get a nagging feeling that something’s wrong.

 I strongly urge you to let go of the burden and just barrel through the text.
 Don’t worry, nobody’s watching.

 This is the direct opposite of the previous method.
-You’ll need to designate reading time for both of these strategies.
-Each one has its own merits.
+You’ll need to designate reading time for both of these strategies because each one has its own merits.

 Reading intensively is about quality.

 Actively be involved in what you’re reading.
-Meaning, try to absorb all the lessons presented on one page before moving on to the next.
+Try to absorb all the lessons presented on one page before moving on to the next.

-Read about what interests you.
+Find foreign-language books and articles on topics that interest you.
 Are you into cooking?
 Read recipes and cookbooks in your target language.
 Do you love entertainment and celebrity stories?
-I’m sure there’s a ready publication that caters to that love.
+There are many publications that cater to that love.

 This’ll ensure that you won’t get bored with what you’re setting your eyes on.
 Because truth be told, reading in a foreign language is no walk in the park at first.
 You’re facing a page filled with strange writing, punctuation and grammar rules.
 So reading a subject that naturally engages you will help ease the labor pains.

 In addition, the specific vocabulary you develop by reading a specific field will be your stable jumping off point into the language as a whole.
-A field of interest, like cooking, will have terms and jargons that are often repeated and most commonly associated with it.
-Try applying these words to the language as a whole.
-Sure, there’ll be terms that are unique only to the field, but there’ll always be words that are perfectly applicable to the language in general.
-Use these words to help open up the language for you.
+A field of interest, like cooking, will have terms and jargon that are often repeated and most commonly associated with it.

 If you want to get the very basics of a tongue, you better sit tight and read!